ioncakephper/skelosaurus/README-template.md

 skelo sample -f -w ./sample-folders-doc -d ./sample-folders-doc/docs
 ```

+> Because **`build`** is the default command, you can skip providing the command name explicityly, like in the example above.
+In the example above, `sample` is the outline filename.
+If the extension of the outline file is `.md`, you can skip writing it.

 This will generate the documentation `.md` files and `sidebars.js` file as before, but it also creates a subfolder for each topic with items.
 Here is the folder structure in `sample/sample-folders-doc`:

 ```txt